ssfsx17/sky-islands/readable.md

 **Elemental Melee Spike** - 3 energy - Type: Line - Range: 15 feet - Do
 a melee weapon attack in a 15-foot straight line, using yourself as the origin point.
 The attack targets all enemies in that line.
-The attack's damage type is changed to be of the linked element.
+The attack’s damage type is changed to be of the linked element.

 **Elemental Melee Wide Strike** - Type: Wide Swing - Range: Weapon - 3
 energy - Do a melee weapon attack against the first enemy in front of you, as well as two enemies standing to the sides of the first one who are also within weapon range of you.
-The attack's damage type is changed to be of the linked element.
+The attack’s damage type is changed to be of the linked element.

 #### Rating 10

 **Elemental Melee Blasting Strike** - 5 energy - Type: Blast - Range:
-Weapon - Do a melee weapon attack at the ground within your weapon's range.
+Weapon - Do a melee weapon attack at the ground within your weapon’s range.
 It must be possible for you to stand on or inside the targeted spot, for it to be valid for this technique.
 The attack targets all enemies within a 5-foot radius of that spot.
-The attack's damage type is changed to be of the linked element.
+The attack’s damage type is changed to be of the linked element.

 **Elemental Melee Wave Slash** - 5 energy - Type: Line-of-sight - Range: